cloud-gov/cg-site/_docs/services/external-domain-service.md

 ---------------------|---------------------------------------------------------------------------------------|
 `domain`             | Custom domain with automatically renewing ssl certificate.                            |
 `domain-with-cdn`    | Caching distributed CDN with custom domain and automatically renewing ssl certificate |
-`domain-with-org-lb` | Custom domain on a load balancer dedicated to your cf organization                    |
+`domain-with-org-lb` | Custom domain on a load balancer dedicated to your Cloud.gov organization             |

 ### domain plan